rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/calendar/reminders

-  Doing a PUT request on this endpoint will allow to create a new calendar reminder
+  Doing a PUT request on this endpoint will allow to create new calendar reminder entries.
+If any of the entries fails to get added the key ``failed`` will be populated in the response.

   **Example Request**